Aadam-Gafar/Weight-Forecasting-Pipeline/README.md

 ## Overview

-This project tests whether daily nutrition data (calories, macros, expenditure) carries statistically significant predictive power over weight change, and whether that signal can be operationalized for weight management.
+This project tests whether daily nutrition data (calories, macros, expenditure) carries statistically significant predictive power over weight change, and whether that signal can be operationalised for weight management.

 The answer is yes.
-The pipeline is designed to be transferable: users import their MacroFactor export, and the methodology follows.
+The pipeline is designed to be transferable: users import their nutritional data export (sourced from the MacroFactor app), and the methodology follows.

 ---